Patrons

 I left a multinational organisation and started working at FLK because I was so impressed with its innovative and avant-garde project, supervised housing and leisure adapted for people of great dependence.
 As a 22-year-old mother of Ignacio, with DMS, I decided that it was worthwhile to become 100% involved helping families in our situation to benefit from everything we do here with so much dedication, love and love for our children.”

-Team LKF
+LKF Team

 María Del Palacio